Colorado College: Requirements

 Students must satisfactorily complete 32 credits to graduate in addition to specifying a major of study and fulfilling those requirements.
 The college offers a unique alternative for students who wish to design their own major.
 However, standardized cross-cutting requirements still apply, though these criteria are fairly broad compared to those at comparable colleges.

 Student life

+The college's motto is the Latin phrase Scientia et Disciplina, translated as "Learning through Hard Work" or "Acquiring Knowledge and Living It".
 The median family income of Colorado College students is $277,500, the highest of any college or university in the United States, with 54% of students coming from the top 5% highest-earning families and 10.5% from the bottom 60%.

 Extracurriculars

 The small campus of 2,000 students boasts more than one hundred clubs and student groups, ranging from professional groups, interests clubs, and social groups.
 Among them are intramural sports groups, which have a strong presence on campus.
 There are intramural teams, ranging from broomball to ultimate frisbee.

+Student newspaper

+The Catalyst is a weekly newspaper published by students of Colorado College on Friday mornings throughout of the school year.
+It is the official and only student paper at the school and has a print circulation of roughly 1,500 circulated on the college's campus and in downtown Colorado Springs.
+The Catalyst consists of five sections: News, Sports, Active Life, Life, and Opinion.
+It has been in print since the 1890s, and has undergone dozens of transformations over the years.
+The newspaper was originally called The Tiger.

 Housing

 Most students live on or directly adjacent to the college campus.
-During the first two years of study, students are required to live on campus in one of the student dorms, while apartments and student-owned housing become available as upperclassmen.
+Up until their junior year, students are required to live on campus in one of the residence halls or small houses, while apartments and student-owned cottages are available to upperclassmen.